distribusion/retailer_api_documentation/source/includes/_introduction.md

 ## Passenger types

-We also thrive to standardise passenger (ticket) types across multiple carriers, every time it is possible.
-Two carriers having the same definition of a ticket type, will have the same passenger type code.
-For example, every time a carrier have the same definition of an adult that an other carrier, they will both share the same passenger type code.
+We also thrive to standardise passenger (ticket) types across multiple carriers.
+While booking through Distribusion API, you can choose the use the specific passenger types of the operator, or use Distribusion own standardise definition of an infant, child and adult.

+## Fare Classes

+Operators are often providing different service class and features to their consumers.
+You will find the possibility to select each fare based on the operator offer.
+Fares classes are covering a large amount of features, such as 1st/2nd class, extra leg seats, drinks, cancellation policies, validity period, etc.

 ## Confirm Price and Availability

-As [connections#find](https://api-demo.distribusion.com/retailers/v4/docs/#find) provides the cheapest adult price, it is some time necessary to confirm the price of specific passenger types by calling [connections#vacancy](https://api-demo.distribusion.com/retailers/v4/docs/#vacancy).
+As [connections#find](https://docs.distribusion.com/#find) provides the cheapest adult price, it is some time necessary to confirm the price of specific passenger types by calling [connections#vacancy](https://docs.distribusion.com/#vacancy).
 This call is also recommended prior to performing a booking, in order to ensure the prices and availability are still up to date.

 ## Create an Order or a Booking

-After gathering information on a specific connection and the passenger information, you can now send a booking request towards Distribusion's API on [bookings#create](https://api-demo.distribusion.com/retailers/v4/docs/#create).
-You can also perform an order, and later retrieve it status by calling our [orders#create] (https://api-demo.distribusion.com/retailers/v4/docs/#create-orders) endpoint.
+After gathering information on a specific connection and the passenger information, you can now send a booking request towards Distribusion's API on [bookings#create](https://docs.distribusion.com/#create).
+You can also perform an order, and later retrieve it status by calling our [orders#create](https://docs.distribusion.com/#create-orders) endpoint.
+The main difference between a booking and an order is the workflow.
+A booking is synchronous, while an order is asynchronous.
 In case any information is missing, the API will recognise it and inform you accordingly.

-Note: we currently support *EUR*, *USD*, *GBP* and *CHF* currencies.
+Note: we currently support *EUR*, *USD*, *GBP* *SEK*, *MYR*, *PLN* and *CHF* currencies.
+More can be enabled on demand.

 ## Manage your Bookings

 Once you start making bookings, you will certainly want to monitor them and sometime, if need be, cancel them.
-For this, we created a new feature, allowing you to retrieve a full list of your bookings: [bookings#index](https://api-demo.distribusion.com/retailers/v4/docs/#index).
-Once you have this list, you can call [bookings#show](https://api-demo.distribusion.com/retailers/v4/docs/#show) for more details on a specific booking, or call [cancellations#conditions](https://api-demo.distribusion.com/retailers/v4/docs/#conditions) and [cancellations#create](https://api-demo.distribusion.com/retailers/v4/docs/#create23) to cancel a booking.
+For this, we created a new feature, allowing you to retrieve a full list of your bookings: [bookings#index](https://docs.distribusion.com/#index).
+Once you have this list, you can call [bookings#show](https://docs.distribusion.com/#show) for more details on a specific booking, or call [cancellations#conditions](https://docs.distribusion.com/#conditions) and [cancellations#create](https://docs.distribusion.com/#create27) to cancel a booking.

 ## Postman